 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

+Yes, but don't give yourself Oxervate (cenegermin) with other eye products at the same time.
 Separate other eye drops from Oxervate (cenegermin) by at least 15 minutes apart from each other.
-If you're using an eye ointment, gel, or drops that are thick in consistency, apply Oxervate (cenegermin) first and then wait 15 minutes to apply your other eye product(s).
-This makes sure your eye(s) absorb each medication fully.
+If you're using an eye ointment, gel, or drops that have a thick consistency, apply Oxervate (cenegermin) first and then wait 15 minutes to apply your other eye product.
+This makes sure your eye(s) can absorb each medication fully.

 Oxervate (cenegermin) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.